MatthewRDodds/matthewrdodds.github.com/index.md

 I write code for an educational company in San Antonio Texas where I get to work with the following frameworks and technologies:

   * Ruby on Rails
   * Backbone.js
   * CoffeeScript
+  * TDD

 For the past year I've been employed as an apprentice, and it's been a fantastic learning experience.

-This blogs serves as the place where I can talk about all of the cool things I've learned and am learning.
+This blogs serves as the place where I can talk about all of the cool things I've learned and am currently learning.
 As the end of my apprenticeship approaches, I look forward to exploring further into the depths of this trade.

 Check out my posts: